orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

     - sets values from controls into the `my-service` service request
     - calls the `my-service` service
 - when the service call completes
-    - the `my-repeated-grid` repeated grid is cleared
+    - the `my-table` repeated grid is cleared
     - iterating over the XML response, for each iteration
-        - adds a repetition at the end of the `my-repeated-grid` repeated grid
+        - adds a repetition at the end of the `my-table` repeated grid
         - sets the value of controls on the new repetition
     - finally, all the `result-dropdown` dropdown control items are updated